 It’s the last day of everyone on the earth.
 The meteor is going to strike anytime soon.
 Liz, anyway, is going to die alone, believing her companionship with her younger self to be more metaphysical than literal.
 However, she determines to hit the road down LA and get done with all her regrets- and ultimately liberate herself before succumbing to the phenomenon like everyone else.
 That’s all that Zoe Lister-Jones’ How it Ends (2021) represents.
-However, the lightness of touch and humour in treatment makes for delicious entertainment and helps us embrace the delights of the film’s broad brush-strokes in storytelling.
+However, the lightness of touch and humor in treatment makes for delicious entertainment and helps us embrace the delights of the film’s broad brush strokes in storytelling.

 SIMILAR TO HOW IT ENDS (2021): ENDS: SUBVERSIVE, UNCONVENTIONAL, ENDLESS